 * Okra, aka lady’s finger, Abelmoschus esculentus, a tropical annual sown in spring for its edible pods.
 Flowers are edible and can be made into tea, but picking flowers means no okra fruit.
 There’s a huge range of recipes using okra, all worth trying.
 Leaves may be added to salads, stir fries or curries;

-* Hibiscus spinach, aka Island spinach, Abelmoschus manihot, a rare, short-lived shrubby species acquired from the Seed Savers’ Network with edible leaves.
-Flowers are also edible and can be used to make tea, but only open for a day.
+* Hibiscus spinach, aka Island spinach, Abelmoschus manihot.
+I grow an uncommon cultivar of this short-lived shrubby species from New Guinea which came from the Seed Savers’ Network.
+There are numerous cultivars, but only a few of them are grown in Australia.
+The flowers are edible and can be used to make tea, but only open for a day.
 The leaves make a delicious, juicy spinach, just don’t over cook them;

 * Cranberry hibiscus, Hibiscus acetosella.
 A decorative, short-lived, evergreen shrub with leaves rather like purple maple, and upright, spindly stems.
-I imagine that in the wild this grows up and through other shrubs and trees as the stems break easily in wet, windy weather.
-Mine grows against railings, and I keep the stems tied in.
+In the wild this grows up and through other shrubs and trees as the stems break easily in wet and windy weather.
+Mine is trained against railings, and I keep the stems tied in.
 This reaches 4m and is easily propagated by tip cuttings 6-8cm long.
-Flowers are beautiful, and can be used to make a pleasant green tea.
-Leaves taste slightly acidic because they are.
+The slightly more compact cultivar ‘Red Shield’ can be raised from seed.
+Flowers are beautiful, and can be used to make a pleasant green tea which blends well with lime juice and honey to make a refreshing drink to ease a sore throat.
+Leaves taste slightly bitter.
 Use them in place of sorrel, and lightly steam young, tender leaves as spinach.